Beyond Content: Behavioral Policies Reveal Actors in Information Operations: Discussion

 Our results show that behavioral dynamics---operationalized as state-action trajectories and recovered policies---constitute a complementary and robust signal for identifying malicious actors.
 Using a dataset of 12,064 Reddit users (including 99 accounts linked to the Russian Internet Research Agency) and more than 38 million activity steps, we report three main empirical findings.
 First, troll accounts exhibit distinctive temporal rhythms and inter-event dynamics (posting in bursts with long dormancy) that diverge markedly from organic users.
 Second, policy-based representations inferred via empirical state-action frequencies, Generative Adversarial Imitation Learning (GAIL) and maximum-entropy deep IRL produce user-level policies that outperform a state-of-the-art text-embedding baseline (GAIL median macro-$F_1$ 94.9\% vs text-embedding 91.2\%), achieve strong performance from very short traces (empirical policy 91.4\% macro-$F_1$ with three state-action pairs), and degrade gradually under random corruption and simulated hijacking.
+A comparison with closely related prior work is provided in the \textit{Supplementary Information}, which contextualizes our results within the broader literature on account-level detection.
 Third, behavioral heterogeneity exists within the troll cohort: clustering reveals multiple operational styles (for example, thread-creation versus root-comment strategies) and a small set of evader accounts whose policies closely resemble organic users, highlighting specific failure modes.

 These findings have both theoretical and practical implications.
 On the practical side, behavior-based features allow for earlier intervention, which is critical given the short attention half-life of online posts \cite{pfeffer2023halflife, schneider2023effectiveness}.
 For instance, on platforms such as Twitter, the attention half-life of a post is often as short as 24 minutes.
 Moreover, behavior-based approaches are more robust than content-only methods when faced with evasion tactics such as injected benign activity or account hijacking \cite{thomas2014consequences, bursztein2014handcrafted, ruan2016profiling}.
 The graceful degradation we observe indicates operational utility even under noisy or partially observed conditions.
 Theoretically, modeling activity as a sequential decision process emphasizes temporal structure as an axis of manipulation and provides a platform-agnostic framework for comparing tactics on venues without explicit follower graphs; cross-platform transfer is plausible but will depend on event granularity and logging conventions \cite{luceri2020detecting, geissler2023analyzing}.
 Together, these results underscore the value of behavioral policies as a complement to content- and network-based systems, motivating future hybrid pipelines that combine behavior, text, and vetted platform metadata for improved real-world detection.